wtsi-hgi/go-softpack-builder/README.md

    It can be reproduced exactly at any time using the singularity.def, assuming you configure specific images (ie. not :latest) to use.

+When this service starts, it triggers core to re-send "queued" environments: those that exist in the artifacts repo as just a definition but with no other build artifacts.

+If this service is restarted while a build is running, core's re-send will result in the running build completing normally, followed by the rest of the above 7 steps.
+Buried builds will remain buried.

 After receiving a GET to `/environments/status`, this service returns a JSON response with the following structure: